heptarch/heptarch.github.io/drafts/type-diff.md

 augments this type to provide a more efficient means for performing automatic differentiation (AD).
 [I'll explain what these terms mean in more detail below.]
-This is important because automatic differentiation is an important component of hard computational tasks like deep learning.
+This is important because automatic differentiation is an essential part of computational tasks like deep learning.

 As nice as this paper is, there is an ugly, ad hoc constraint in the type signature, where certain maps are restricted to be